-Fix a task start or end date in MS Project
+Fix a task start or end date in Microsoft Project

 Method 1Double click on the task to open the Task Information dialog box.
 Select the Advanced tab.